 - Review the technical guidelines to ensure that your extension meets Commerce Marketplace and Magento development requirements.

 - For theme extensions, verify all image, css, and code assets correctly load on the storefront.
 For feature / service extensions, make sure data and options follow coding standards, logging, etc.

 - All extensions must be secure, without viruses, malware, or vulnerabilities.

 - Fully test your extension, including installation, dependencies, shared packages, configuration, and usage.

 Terms and Conditions

-All products and services are subject to the same Magento Marketplace terms and conditions that are communicated to developers upon submission, and to merchants upon the purchase of any product or service.
+All products and services are subject to the same Commerce Marketplace terms and conditions that are communicated to developers upon submission, and to merchants upon the purchase of any product or service.
 A separate licensing agreement is not required.
 However, you can include additional terms and conditions as follows:

 - Create a workflow that requires the merchant to accept the terms and conditions when the extension is installed.